Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

    # Join the console
    pit# conman -j ncn-s001-mgmt
    ```
+   From there an administrator can witness console-output for the cloud-init scripts.

    **`NOTE`**: Watch the storage node consoles carefully for error messages.
 If any are seen, consult [066-CEPH-CSI](066-CEPH-CSI.md)

-    From there an administrator can witness console-output for the cloud-init scripts.
-   > **`NOTE`**: If the nodes have pxe boot issues (e.g. getting pxe errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)
+   **`NOTE`**: If the nodes have pxe boot issues (e.g. getting pxe errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](420-MGMT-NET-PXE-TSHOOT.md)

-   > **`NOTE`**: If other issues arise, such as cloud-init (e.g. NCNs come up to linux with no hostname) see the CSM workarounds for fixes around mutual symptoms.
+   **`NOTE`**: If other issues arise, such as cloud-init (e.g. NCNs come up to linux with no hostname) see the CSM workarounds for fixes around mutual symptoms.
    > ```bash
    > # Example
    > pit# ls /opt/cray/csm/workarounds/after-ncn-boot
    > CASMINST-1093
    > ```

-7. Boot **Kubernetes Managers and Workers**
+7. Once all storage nodes are up and ncn-s001 is running ceph-ansible, boot **Kubernetes Managers and Workers**
     ```bash
     pit# \
     grep -oP "($mtoken|$wtoken)" /etc/dnsmasq.d/statics.conf | xargs -t -i ipmitool -I lanplus -U $username -E -H {} power on